 - Position on sideline on K's free kick line opposite the Linesman. - Be responsible for your sideline to the kicker's goal line opposite the Linesman. - Be responsible for your sideline to the kicker's goal line in the event of a long return

-- Position on the sideline on R's free kick line. - Perform the same duties as a normal kickoff. - Count K with the Umpire.
+- Position on the sideline on R's free kick line. - Perform the same duties as a normal kickoff. - Count K and confirm using closed fist with the Umpire.

 LINE JUDGE and BACK JUDGE